OpenPecha/WeBuddhist/README.md

-# Webuddhist
+# WeBuddhist Study Platform

-This is the frontend application for the Webuddhist platform, designed to manage and interact with Buddhist texts in the pecha format.
+This is the frontend codebase for the Webuddhist study platform.

 ## Prerequisites